magicsandbox-ai/magicsandbox/apps/CreateDocs/docs.md

 - Making a POST request to magicsandbox.ai/endpoint-request-function
 - Authenticating using an [API key](todo)
 - Including in the body:
-  - `requestId`: the requestId that was included in the POST request to your endpoint
   - `fn`, `args`, `options`: the arguments to requestFunction

 ## Storing and Retrieving Data